 Don’t miss our article: Laser Therapy for IVDD Dogs: Best Protocols.

 There are omega-3 essential fatty acids (both EPA and DHA) in phytoplankton too!
 However, I have not seen anywhere the values of how much EPA/DHA is in Phytoplankton.
 So, for this reason, you can not use phytoplankton as your Omega 3 supplement.

 Phytoplankton has many other great things such as:

 - Amino acids

 Finally a happy comfort level with supplements!

-I think an article is warranted on the process of selecting an Omega 3 as this seems to be the trickiest one.
+I think an article is warranted on the process of selecting an Omega 3 as this seems to be one of the trickiest to select.
 Stay tuned!